 This program is designed for hematologists/oncologists, dermatologists, researchers, physician assistants, nurses and students.

 At the conclusion of this activity, attendees should be better able to:

-- Describe new surveillance techniques and follow-up of patients with early melanoma using the latest technologies.
+- Describe new screening, diagnostic, and surveillance techniques, as well as the follow-up of patients with early melanoma using the latest technologies.

 - State the role of complete node dissections for microscopic nodal disease based on current evidence that assesses the clinical utility of sentinel node mapping in the management of malignant melanoma.

 - Compare the advantages and limitations of intralesional, locoregional and systemic interventions for treatment of advanced cutaneous malignancies.

-- Assess unique clinical situations such as brain metastases, giant congenital nevi, and desmoplastic melanoma and determine appropriate treatment approaches.
+- Assess unique clinical situations such as brain metastases, Merkel cell carcinoma, mucosal melanoma, and uveal melanoma and determine appropriate treatment approaches.

-- Examine recent evidence about basal cell carcinomas and hedgehog inhibition, and the management of cutaneous t-cell lymphomas and aggressive squamous cell carcinomas.
+- Examine recent evidence about basal cell carcinomas and the management of cutaneous t-cell lymphomas and aggressive squamous cell carcinomas.

 - Review potential benefits and adverse effects of emerging therapeutic agents for the treatment of primary cutaneous malignancies.